vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 # Block Proof Cache

-vlayer executes Solidity code offchain and proves correctness of that execution on-chain.
+vlayer executes Solidity code off-chain and proves the correctness of that execution on-chain.
 For that purpose, it fetches (state and) storage data and verifies it with storage proofs.
-Storage proofs prove that a piece of storage is a part of a block with a specific hash.
+Storage proofs prove that a piece of storage is part of a block with a specific hash.
 Hence, the storage proof is 'connected' to a certain block hash.
-However, they don't guarantee that block with specific hash actually exists on the chain.
-This needs to be verified later with on-chain smart contract.
+However, they don't guarantee that the block with the specific hash actually exists on the chain.
+This verification needs to be done later with an on-chain smart contract.

-vlayer provides time-travel functionality.
-Hence, state and storage proofs do not 'connect' to a single block hash, but to multiple block hashes.
-To make sure that these hashes exist on the chain two things need to be done:
+Vlayer provides time-travel functionality.
+As a result, state and storage proofs are not 'connected' to a single block hash, but to multiple block hashes.
+To ensure that these hashes exist on the chain, two things need to be done:

-1. First, it needs to be proved that all the hashes belong to the same chain.
+1. First, it needs to be proven that all the hashes belong to the same chain.
 However, the blocks might belong to an imaginary chain and not a real one.
 That's why a second step is needed.
 2. Second, the latest hash needs to be verified on-chain.

-**Block Proof Cache** service allows to prove **the first point** by maintaining a data structure,  that stores block hashes, along with a ZK proof that all the hashes it contains belong to the same chain.
+The **Block Proof Cache** service allows for proving **the first point** by maintaining a data structure that stores block hashes, along with a ZK proof that all the hashes it contains belong to the same chain.
 Below we provide more details.

-## Before diving in to Block Proof Cache
+## Before diving into Block Proof Cache

-Before diving in to Block Proof Cache details, it is recommended to go through or at least glance over the two topics below.
+Before diving into the details of Block Proof Cache, it is recommended to go through, or at least glance over, the two topics below.

 ### Recent and historical blocks

-As it was said, it's going to be essential to be able to verify a hash on-chain.
-The way to do this is to run the Solidity `blockhash(uint)` function - which for a given block number returns the corresponding hash.
-The hash to be verified needs to be compared to the result of the function (the block number is taken from the storage proof).
+As mentioned, it is essential to be able to verify a hash on-chain.
+The way to do this is to run the Solidity `blockhash(uint)` function, which returns the corresponding hash for a given block number.
+The hash to be verified needs to be compared to the result of the function (with the block number taken from the storage proof).

-However, this method is limited, as it only works for most recent 256 blocks on a given chain.
-That is why, we need to make sure that the latest hash that is going to be verified on-chain is a hash of a recent block.
-If it's not - it needs to be added to the set of hashes.
+However, this method is limited, as it only works for the most recent 256 blocks on a given chain.
+That is why we need to ensure that the latest hash to be verified on-chain is a hash of a recent block.
+If it is not, it needs to be added to the set of hashes.

-We use the following naming in this document:
+We use the following terminology in this document:

-- **recent blocks** - any of the most recent 256 blocks (relative to the current `block_no`)
+- **Recent blocks** - any of the most recent 256 blocks (relative to the current `block_no`)
-- **historical blocks** - blocks older than 256
+- **Historical blocks** - blocks older than 256

 ### Naive chain proofs

-Now going back to the first statement from the introduction - we need a way to prove that a set of hashes belongs to the same chain.
-A naive way to do that is to hash all subsequent blocks from the oldest to the most recent one and verify that each blockhash is equal to the **prevHash** value of the subsequent block.
-If along the way all the hashes from our set appeared, then they all belong to the same chain.
+Returning to the first point from the introduction, we need a way to prove that a set of hashes belongs to the same chain.
+A naive way to do this is to hash all subsequent blocks from the oldest to the most recent and verify that each block hash is equal to the **prevHash** value of the subsequent block.
+If all the hashes from our set appear along the way, then they all belong to the same chain.

-See the diagram below for the visual.
+See the diagram below for a visual representation.

 ![Schema](/images/architecture/block-proof.png)

-Unfortunately, this is a slow process, especially if the blocks are far away from each other on the time scale.
+Unfortunately, this is a slow process, especially if the blocks are far apart on the time scale.
 Fortunately, with the help of Block Proof Cache, this process can be sped up to logarithmic time.

 ## Block Proof Cache